-We pledge to use and share any information that we collect from or about our customers in accordance with the U.S. Bank Consumer Privacy Pledge, which provides choices regarding our sharing and use of information.
-For additional information on this Policy or our privacy practices generally, please feel free to contact us directly with your questions.
+We will use and share any information that we collect from or about our customers in accordance with the U.S. Bank Consumer Privacy Pledge, which provides choices regarding our sharing and use of information.
+For additional information on this Policy or our privacy practices generally, please feel free to contact us directly.

 1. Types of Information We Collect

 We collect two basic types of information through the Services – personal information and anonymous information.
-We also collect location information in connection with certain of our mobile applications.
+We also collect location information in connection with our mobile applications.

 "Personal information" refers to information that identifies (whether directly or indirectly) a particular individual, such as information you provide on our forms, surveys, applications or similar online fields.
 Examples may include your name, postal address, email address, telephone number, Social Security number, date of birth or account information.

 "Anonymous information" means information that does not directly or indirectly identify, and cannot reasonably be used to identify, a particular individual.
 Examples may include information about your Internet browser, information collected through tracking technologies (see "How We Collect Your Information" for additional information regarding our use of tracking technologies), demographic information that you provide to us (e.g., your household income) and aggregated or de-identified data.

 "Location information" means information that may be collected by certain mobile applications that identifies your physical location.